carolinatnp/web-APIs-code-quiz/README.md

 # Description

-A JavaScript Quiz with multiple choice questions, a timer, and high scores!
+A JavaScript Quiz with multiple choice questions, a timer, and scores

 # Links